abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

 * Part 6 - Reinforcement Learning - Completed on 19-09-2020
     * Upper Confidence Bound - Completed on 17-09-2020
     * Thompson Sampling - Completed on 19-09-2020
-* Part 7 - Natural Language Processing - Currently pursuing
+* Part 7 - Natural Language Processing - Completed on 24-09-2020
-    * Bag of words model - Currently pursuing
+    * Bag of words model - Completed on 24-09-2020
+* Part 8 - Deep Learning - Currently Pursuing

 ## Doubts
 * Splitting data into test and training sets -> Why not CV as per andrew NG?
 * Why using same scaler instance on both training and test set in feature scaling? -> Asked on 04-07-2020